-Eileen Razzetti, RAD, RTS: Founder and Artistic Director of ABSA, Mrs. Razzetti’s ballet training and professional performing experience took place in New York City at the Ballet Russe de Monte Carlo Ballet School, the Yurek Lazowski School for Character Dance, and the Metropolitan Opera Ballet School.
+Eileen Razzetti, RAD, RTS: Founder and Director Emerita, Mrs. Razzetti’s ballet training and professional performing experience took place in New York City at the Ballet Russe de Monte Carlo Ballet School, the Yurek Lazowski School for Character Dance, and the Metropolitan Opera Ballet School.
 She also earned a degree in design from the Fashion Institute of Technology at the State University of New York, which guides her set and costume designs for ABSA’s performances.

 Prior to establishing ABSA, Mrs. Razzetti was a ballet instructor with the Peabody Conservatory and St. Paul’s School in Baltimore, Georgetown Ballet School in Washington, DC, and the Ballet Theater of Maryland.
 She opened her first ballet school in Severna Park in 1974 and established ABSA at Maryland Hall in 1989.